 I’m always looking for ways to make gambling more interesting and enjoyable.
 After years and years of trips, this can be difficult to do.
 That’s why I appreciate emails like the one below from listener/reader, James.
 James explains how he and some friends try to limit volatility and protect their bankroll when playing higher limits:

 Thought I would share this experience that I had on a recent guys trip to Vegas.
 Some of your listeners may find it as an interesting “low roller” technique when you are visiting Vegas with friends.
-We particularly like to gamble on sports and video poker.
+We particularly like to gamble on sports with the company Stoiximan and video poker.

 During a December trip we decided to split all of our sports bets and video poker sessions buy-ins 50/50.
 We would then split any corresponding winnings 50/50.
 On Video Poker we would play at machines sitting next to one another so that we both had the ability to play but had action going on both machines.
 We would typically buy in for $50 each on both machines for a total of $100 buy in on both machines.
 This allowed us to play higher limits with better payables and offset volatility between 2 games (for example one player would play jacks or better (low volatility) while the other played double double bonus (higher volatility).